DataDog/documentation/content/en/api_catalog/add_metadata.md

 ## Overview

-You can add metadata to APIs through the Datadog UI, API, or use automated pipelines through the GitHub integration or Terraform.
+You can add metadata to APIs through the Datadog UI or API, or use automated pipelines through the GitHub integration or Terraform.

 ## Metadata structure and supported versions